metakgp/iit-kgp-network/README.md

 - The logic is same, route the connections on Wifi interface via the ethernet interface.
 - Buy a 150 Mbps usb adapter

-<p>For detailed config : Check out my post [here](https://github.com/sheharyaar/vpn/rpi-express.md).<br/>
+> For detailed config : Check out my post [here](https://github.com/sheharyaar/vpn/rpi-express.md).<br/>
 Benefits : As in the previous solution you can get much better speed than the institute wifi and can enjoy online streaming.
-Cheers!</p>
+Cheers!

 # To Do